Jennifer Moffitt: Career

+California Department of Food and Agriculture

+As Deputy Secretary, Moffitt led a number of efforts to elevate climate-smart agriculture, including the CA Healthy Soils Initiative and California Natural and Working Lands Strategy.
+She also established the California Farm Demonstration Network and helped develop the state's first Short-Lived Climate Pollutant Reduction Plan and Transformative Climate Communities and Sustainable Agricultural Land Conservation program.

+As Undersecretary, she led additional strategic initiatives and policy development to protect and promote California agriculture, including the launch of the Global Soil Health Challenge, the CA Water Resilience Portfolio, and the US Climate Alliance.
+During the pandemic, Moffitt served as a key member of the Governor's COVID-19 response team, developing guidelines for industry and providing resources to farmer and farmworker communities.

 On April 27, 2021, President Joe Biden announced Moffitt to be his nominee to be the Under Secretary of Agriculture for Marketing and Regulatory Programs.
 Secretary of the California Department of Food and Agriculture Karen Ross endorsed the nomination.
 On April 28, 2021, Moffit's nomination was sent to the Senate.
 On July 26, 2021, her nomination was reported favorably out of committee.
 On August 11, 2021, Moffitt was confirmed by the Senate by voice vote.

 U.S. Department of Agriculture

 As Under Secretary, Moffitt provided leadership for the Agricultural Marketing Service (AMS) and the Animal and Plant Health Inspection Service (APHIS), working to build a more reliable, resilient, and equitable food system by strengthening agricultural markets and ensuring the health and welfare of animals and plants.
-During her tenure, she oversaw the implementation of USDA’s Food Systems Transformation Initiative, Competition Initiative, and Organic Transition Initiative.
+During her tenure, she oversaw the implementation of USDA's Food Systems Transformation Initiative, Competition Initiative, and Organic Transition Initiative.
 In 2023, Moffitt led the U.S. delegation to the U.N.
 Food Systems Summit in Rome and represented USDA at the inaugural Africa Climate Summit and the African Food Systems Summit.
 In 2024, Moffitt led the U.S. delegation to the World Organisation for Animal Health General Assembly to celebrate the organization's 100th anniversary.

 In recognition of her work at USDA, Moffitt received the 2024 Organic Champion Award from the Organic Trade Association and a 2024 IDFA Leadership Award from the International Dairy Foods Association.
 She was also inducted into the Winters Joint Unified School District Hall of Fame.